priscilacalcerano/priscilacalcerano/README.md

 ## Background

-2 years as BDR, then 1 year as GTM Engineer at a B2B sales consultancy managing outbound infrastructure for 15+ simultaneous client accounts across cybersecurity, enterprise software, staff augmentation, and e-commerce.
+2 years as BDR, then 1 year as GTM Engineer at a B2B sales consultancy managing outbound infrastructure for 15+ simultaneous client accounts across cybersecurity, enterprise software, staff augmentation, HR and e-commerce.
 MSc in Data Science & AI, Nuclio Digital School.

 The combination is unusual: most GTM engineers don't have ML training, and most data scientists have never configured a BDR identity or written a cold outreach sequence.
 I work in both.